roguisharcanetrickster/ab_runtime/README.md

 In order to issue Docker commands, your user account must either have root access, or be part of the _docker_ group.

 The following steps need to be done with the same docker stack name you plan to run AppBuilder with (referred to here as `mystack`).
+This should match the `STACKNAME` setting in your `.env` file.

 1. Turn on Docker Swarm if needed: